Skip to content

 console.log(this.intl.primaryLocale);

-Register translations for a particular locale.
+Passes translations for a locale to the intl service.
 Used to lazy-load translations.

 import Route from '@ember/routing/route';